ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 To summarize as part of the setup you must do two important GPIO configurations

 * Specify the numbering convention (either GPIO.BOARD or GPIO.BRCM).
 To do this use the function GPIO.setmode(mode), where mode may be GPIO.BOARD or GPIO.BRCM
 * Set up the GPIO pins that you are using in your circuits as either input OR output pins depending on your usage of those pins.
 To configure any pin as an output pin you must say: GPIO.setup(mypin, GPIO.OUT).
-To configure the same pin as an input pin you must say: GPIO.setup(mypin, GPIO.OUT).
+To configure the same pin as an input pin you must say: GPIO.setup(mypin, GPIO.IN).

 Now look at the code in the 'loop()' function.
 You may notice that unlike any of the programs that you have written thus far the code in the 'loop()' function repeats forever because it is in a `while True` loop.
 Any ideas why that is?